tdantas/Tenancy/README.md

 There are , basically, 3 types to create an multi-tenant application.

-  * Same Database and shared 'namespace' to all tenants (*Using tenant_id in every column to identify the  client data*)
+  * Same Database and shared 'namespace' to all tenants (*Using tenant_id in every table to identify the client data*)
   * **Same Database with distinct 'namespace' to every tenants** (*Using Database schema*)
   * Database per Tenant (*Every Tenant will provisioning your all database)